 Upward growth of the thyroid gland is limited by the attachment of the sternothyroid muscle to the thyroid cartilage.
 However, posterior and downward growth is unimpeded, so that thyroid enlargement, or goiter, frequently extends posteriorly and inferiorly, even into the superior mediastinum (substernal goiter).

 The thyroid gland has clinically important anatomical relationships to the recurrent laryngeal nerves, which course behind the gland, and two pairs of parathyroid glands that usually lie behind the upper and middle portions of the thyroid lobes.
 The thyroid is also draped around the trachea and the posterior margins of its lobes abut the esophagus.
 All of these structures can be compressed by gland enlargement, invaded by thyroid malignancies, or injured in the course of thyroid surgery (Figure 7–2).
-Because the posterior thyroid capsule is bound to the pretracheal fascia, the gland normally rises and falls with deglutition, facilitating its inspection ...
+Because the posterior thyroid capsule is bound to the pretracheal fascia, the gland normally rises and falls with deglutition, facilitating its inspection and ...